• Home

 Money stacked up

-Since the main focus in profit in a small owner-operator business, costs are paramount.
+Since the main focus in profit in a small owner operator business, costs are paramount.

-The cost of a truck engine is the most immediate short term cost.
 Some manufacturers will offer special discounts on a driveline combo, for example, a particular engine model with a particular transmission and rear diff, especially if it is their own brand.

 Sometimes the manufacturer will offer a cash discount or a free extended warranty.